-We conclude that the declutching mechanism with the two foot pedals is an interesting approach when assembling two broken fragments.
-Since the users are already familiar with foot pedals (for example in their cars), and since the left (resp. right) foot is associated to the left (resp. right) hand, the users did not encounter strong difficulties.
+From this first user study, we conclude that the manipulation in space of two props is efficient to roughly position the objects in a short time, and it is very quick to learn.
+The declutching mechanism with the two foot pedals is an interesting approach when assembling two broken fragments.
+Since the users are already familiar with foot pedals (for example, in their cars), and since the left